-with the Canid Behaviour Research Team and Dr. Gadbois
+with the Canid and Reptile Behaviour and Olfaction Lab and Dr. Gadbois

 I historically supervise anywhere between 1 and 10 undergraduate students depending on the years, projects and funding available.